fly-lang/fly/llvm/docs/LangRef.rst

   512-bit vector operand in an AVX512 register, Otherwise, an error.
 - ``Y``: The same as ``x``, if *SSE2* is enabled, otherwise an error.
-- ``A``: Special case: allocates EAX first, then EDX, for a single operand (in 32-bit mode, a 64-bit integer operand will get split into two registers).
-It is not recommended to use this constraint, as in 64-bit mode, the 64-bit operand will get allocated only to RAX -- if two 32-bit operands are needed, you're better off splitting it yourself, before passing it to the asm statement.
+- ``A``: Special case: allocates EAX first, then EDX, for a single operand (in 32-bit mode, a 64-bit integer operand will getValue split into two registers).
+It is not recommended to use this constraint, as in 64-bit mode, the 64-bit operand will getValue allocated only to RAX -- if two 32-bit operands are needed, you're better off splitting it yourself, before passing it to the asm statement.